Kirchhoff's theorem: Example

-Finally, take the determinant of Q^{*} to obtain t(G), which is 8 for the diamond graph.
-(Notice t(G) is the (1,1)-cofactor of Q in this example.)
+Finally, take the determinant of L^{*}, which results in 8.
+The number of spanning trees of G, shown on the right, is also 8.

 Proof outline

 (The proof below is based on the Cauchy–Binet formula.
 An elementary induction argument for Kirchhoff's theorem can be found on page 654 of Moore (2011).)

 First notice that the Laplacian matrix has the property that the sum of its entries across any row and any column is 0.
 Thus we can transform any minor into any other minor by adding rows and columns, switching them, and multiplying a row or a column by −1.
 Thus the cofactors are the same up to sign, and it can be verified that, in fact, they have the same sign.

 We proceed to show that the determinant of the minor M_{11} is the number of spanning trees.
 Let n be the number of vertices of the graph, and m the number of its edges.
 The incidence matrix E is an n-by-m matrix, which may be defined as follows: suppose that (i, j) is the kth edge of the graph, and that i < j.
 Then E_{ik} = 1, E_{jk} = −1, and all other entries in column k are 0 (see oriented incidence matrix for understanding this modified incidence matrix E).
 For the preceding example (with n = 4 and m = 5):